A thirteen-year-long broadband view of BL Lac: Modeling the SEDs

 The modeling provides estimates of the physical parameters describing the emission from \source\ and allows us to investigate their changes in time.
 The evolution of the $p$, $\gamma_{\rm min}$, $\gamma_{\rm cut}$, $\delta$ and $B$ parameters is shown in Fig. \ref{elecparams} panels a) to e).
-The minimum energy of electrons $\gamma_{\rm min}$ is mostly below $10$ (Fig. \ref{elecparams} panel a) implying that even lower-energy electrons are efficiently accelerated.
-The power-law index ($p$) is mostly within $1.3-2.3$ (Fig. \ref{elecparams} panel b) and is defined by fitting the X-ray data with the SSC component.
+The minimum energy of electrons $\gamma_{\rm min}$ is mostly below $10$ (Fig. \ref{elecparams} panel b) implying that even lower-energy electrons are efficiently accelerated.
+The power-law index ($p$) is mostly within $1.2-2.3$ (Fig. \ref{elecparams} panel a) and is defined by fitting the X-ray data with the SSC component.
 Its variation is in accordance with the changes of the X-ray photon index shown in Fig. \ref{lightcurve_all} (panel d).
-The variation of the cut-off energy is shown in Fig. \ref{elecparams} panel c) which is defined mostly by the optical/UV and sometimes by \gray\ data; it is within $301.4-2457.5$.
+The the cut-off energy obtained from the modeling of SEDs in different periods is shown in Fig. \ref{elecparams} panel c) which is defined mostly by the optical/UV and sometimes by \gray\ data; the minimal and maximal values of the cut-off energy are $311\pm 13$ and $2438\pm 208$, respectively.
 Despite such change in the cut-off energy, the low- and high- energy peaks in the SED do not deviate to higher frequencies; the peak positions are determined by the product of $\gamma_{\rm cut}$ and $B$.
-In this case, the magnetic field (see Fig. \ref{elecparams} panel c) varies in the relatively narrow range of $B=1.08-12.75$ G but, in particular, when a high $\gamma_{\rm cut}$ was estimated, $B$ was around its lower level (see Fig. \ref{elecparams}).
-It is also interesting to investigate the evolution of the Doppler factor $\delta$ (Fig. \ref{elecparams} panel d).
-This parameter remained mostly below 20 but it reached the maximum value of $\delta=63$ on MJD 59117.4 when the major \gray\ flares were observed.
+In this case, the magnetic field (see Fig. \ref{elecparams} panel e) varies in the range of $B=0.80-14.65$ G but, in particular, when a high $\gamma_{\rm cut}$ was estimated, $B$ was around its lower level (see Fig. \ref{elecparams}).
+It is also interesting to investigate the evolution of the Doppler factor $\delta$ (Fig. \ref{elecparams} panel d) which was estimated under the assumption of a constant viewing angle.
+This parameter remained mostly below 20 but it reached the maximum value of $\delta=63$ on MJD 59117.4 (25 september 2020) when the major \gray\ flares were observed.